Lucky 7 (band)

 New Found Glory, Something Corporate, Pink, and Good Charlotte and receiving internet notice created by their high download rate at MP3.com, Lucky 7 signed with Shock Records/Omega Records, where they released their self-titled label-debut in 2002.
 The group disbanded in 2003.

 Shortly after, Allen Colaneri joined Lances Hero, and ItalianJapanese which later broke up.
-He currently owns/operates the Blonde Bar in San Diego.
+He owns/operates the Blonde Bar in San Diego.
 Robert Garbowski plays drums in a band called Sweettooth.
-Jared Hren currently plays in the LA based drum group Street Drum Corps, a "Stomp-like" percussion group.
+Jared Hren plays in the LA based drum group Street Drum Corps, a "Stomp-like" percussion group.
 Hren also plays drums in the US lineup of Guana Batz.
 Steven Press moved to Colorado and is employed as a law enforcement officer in the Denver area.